 The idea of humor in the workplace is not new.
 Research indicates humor can help increase creativity, cut stress, improve relationships, and attract clients.
 Yet, there are misconceptions about lightening up in the work environment.
 Humor in the Workplace Myths Some people believe that in order to show as sense of humor at work you must be willing […]

 Workplaces with sound leadership can significantly help strengthen personal and emotional resilience.
 Resilience in the workplace typically happens when management’s behavior and attitude is supportive, fair and adaptive to employee needs.
 Years ago I counseled Rachel, who was repeatedly criticized by her manager.
-She was told she was either too verbal at meetings or not speaking up […]
+She was told she was either too verbal at meetings or not […]

 Regrettably discrimination continues in our communities, organizations and workplaces.